Migraine & Me: My Healing Journey

 After listening to that podcast, I found myself diving into a rabbit hole of research on the brain’s ability to unlearn pain (yes, you heard that right—unlearn pain).
 After all, I had tried every conventional treatment under the sun.
 What did I have to lose by exploring this new avenue?
 With a mix of skepticism and hope, I thought to myself, "I've exhausted every other option.
 Why not give this a chance?"

-Little did I know, this moment of curiosity would be the first step on this life-changing journey.
+Little did I know that this moment of curiosity would be the first step on a life-changing path to my recovery.

-For the last two years, I’ve been diving deep into every part of myself, uncovering layers, and changing deeply rooted patterns.
+Since then, I’ve been diving deep into every part of myself, uncovering layers, and changing deeply rooted patterns.
+Working with pain coaches, therapists, somatic teachers, and my own spirit guides.

-Bit by bit, the grip my chronic migraines had on me, started to loosen.
-I’ve taken back huge parts of my health, happiness, and well-being that I thought were gone for good.
+Bit by bit, I’ve taken back parts of my health, happiness, and well-being that I thought were gone for good.

-Healing from pain isn’t just about fixing our bodies—it’s a journey that touches every part of who we are.
+I’ve learned that healing from pain was never just about ‘fixing my body’ or ‘curing my illness’—it’s a journey that touches every part of who we are.

-True healing means looking at our wholeness, not just one piece.
+True healing means looking at our wholeness, not just one piece or symptom.

-It’s about understanding that our pain, whether physical or emotional, is often connected to different areas of our lives.
-My healing journey hasn’t just given me my health back, it’s reshaped my personal growth, how I live my life, and my purpose in the world.
+It’s about understanding that our pain, whether physical or emotional, is often connected to different layers of our lives.
+My healing journey hasn’t just given me my health back; it’s also reshaped my personal growth, my approach to life, and my sense of purpose in the world.